-B. Eligibility Period is defined as the one quarter prior

-C. An Audit course is taken for no credit and is not a part of a student's grade point average (GPA).
+- B. Eligibility Period is defined as the one quarter prior to the season in which the student is participating. - C. An Audit course is taken for no credit and is not a part of a student's grade point average (GPA).